kurtekat/shaiya-episode-6/sdev/README.md

 TownMoveScroll   = 0
 ```

 The move will be instant, like the official server.
 Certain debuffs will prevent movement.
 The library will use NPC data to determine the locations.
-The item `ReqVg` value is the NPC.
+The item `ReqVg` value is the NPC identifier.

 | ItemId | Effect | ReqVg |
 |--------|--------|-------|